ZivISM/ZivISM/README.md

 I ask this question because it led me to see code as a form of art, and Im very enthusiastic to see my part in contributing for the culture of "writing code". invent the wheel? use it to move forward?

-endless possibilities...
+Endless possibilities...

-but one thing is for sure...
+### But one thing is for sure...
 This was written by Ziv, not AI

 ## Connect With Me 🤝
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ziv-ismailov-24a279342)